SteeltoeOSS/Documentation/api/v4/management/cloud-foundry.md

 ```

 > [!TIP]
-> It's recommended to use `AddAllActuators()` instead of adding individual actuators,
+> It is recommended that you use `AddAllActuators()` instead of adding individual actuators;
-> which enables individually turning them on/off at runtime via configuration.
+> this enables individually turning them on/off at runtime via configuration.

 ### Cross Origin Resource Sharing

-When viewing an application in Apps Manager, HTTP requests are sent directly to application instances with the bearer token of the logged-in user attached.
+When viewing an application in Apps Manager, HTTP requests are sent directly to application instances, with the bearer token of the logged-in user attached.
 The nature of this integration requires the use of Cross Origin Resource Sharing ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)).
-The policy defined in Steeltoe intends to limit sharing to the minimum required for the endpoints to function, however there is no way for Steeltoe to discover or even guess at what the origin of an Apps Manager instance could be.
+The policy defined in Steeltoe intends to limit sharing to the minimum required for the endpoints to function; however, there is no way for Steeltoe to discover or infer what the origin of an Apps Manager instance could be.
-As such, the default policy will allow any origin, unless the policy is customized.
+As such, the default policy allows any origin, unless the policy is customized.
 You should consider [customizing the CORS policy](./using-endpoints.md#customizing-the-cors-policy) to be more specific.

 ## Security